Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

-\begin{quote} [...] the observation language of physics is a positivistic observation language whose interpretation is the same as the interpretation of classical physics before the advent of quantum mechanics.
-How can this be reconciled with the fact that classical physics is contradicted by the quantum of action?
-According to Bohr it can be reconciled by restricting the application of classical terms in a way which (a) 'provides room for new physical laws' and especially for the quantum of action; which (b) still allows us to describe any possible experiment in classical terms; and which (c) leads to correct predictions.
-Any set of rules satisfying (a), (b) and (c) is called by Bohr a 'natural generalization of the classical mode of description'. [...] the laws of quantum mechanics do not admit of a coherent and universal interpretation in intuitive terms.
-Bohr seems to assume that this will hold for any future theory of microscopic entities.
-Now it may be conceded that the laws of quantum mechanics do not admit of a straightforward interpretation on the basis of a classical model, as such a model would be incompatible either with the principle of superposition or with the individuality of the microscopic entities.
-It may also be conceded that as a matter of fact we do find it difficult (though by no means impossible) to form an intuitive picture of processes which are not dependent upon the classical framework.
-But from this psychological predicament we can by no means infer (assumption 1) that such intuitive understanding will never be possible.
-And it would be even less correct to assume on that basis that the concept of a non-classical process cannot be formed (assumption 2); for it is well known that we can form and handle concepts even of those things which we cannot readily visualize.
-Yet these two assumptions play an important role in Bohr's philosophy. [...] according to Bohr it would even be a 'misconception to believe that the difficulties of the atomic theory may be evaded by eventually replacing the concepts of classical physics by new conceptual forms', as there exist 'general limits of man's capacity to create concepts'.
-How can this defeatist attitude be understood?
-I think that it can be understood if we explain more thoroughly the ideas upon which Bohr's interpretation is based.
-The first idea is that the belief in classical physics has influenced not only our thinking but also our experimental procedures and even our 'forms of perception'.
+The Copenhagen position, thus, according to PKF, gives a good example of how philosophical attitudes can both facilitate scientific progress and hamper it especially when they leave part of our epistemic tools (here, the observational language) unquestioned .
+Indeed, it follows directly from specific philosophical ideas: \begin{quote} The first idea is that the belief in classical physics has influenced not only our thinking but also our experimental procedures and even our 'forms of perception'.
 This idea gives a correct description of the effect which the continued use of a fairly general physical theory may have upon our practices and upon our perceptions: it will become increasingly difficult to imagine an alternative account of the facts.
 The second idea is inductivism.
 According to inductivism we invent only such theories as are suggested by our observations.
 Combined with the first idea inductivism implies that it is psychologically impossible to create non-classical concepts and to invent a non-classical 'conceptual scheme'.
 The third idea is the principle of pragmatic meaning.
 According to this idea, the use of classical methods and the existence of classical 'forms of perception' imply that the observation language possesses a classical interpretation (see above).
 As a non-classical picture of the world would lead to an interpretation which is inconsistent with this classical interpretation, such a non-classical picture, apart from being psychologically impossible, would even involve a logical absurdity. [...]
 As opposed to this it is sufficient to point out that even in a situation where all facts seem to suggest a theory which cannot any longer be maintained to be universally true, that even in such a situation the invention of new conceptual schemes need not be psychologically impossible so long as there exist abstract pictures of the world (metaphysical or otherwise) which may be turned into alternative interpretations. - \cite{PKF}, page 23-24 \end{quote}